PraveenMut/zendesk_coding_challenge/README.md

 Due to the nature of dependencies and file systems between operating systems, it is highly recommended that you run Zendesk CLi on MacOS based systems.

-# To install:
 ## Prerequisites:
  - Ruby 2.5.3 or over

 To check what version of Ruby you have installed, in the terminal, enter:

 ```
-Ruby -v
+ruby -v
 ```
 If you do not have Ruby installed:
 ```
 brew install ruby
 ```

 For further information, please refer to the installation guides of Ruby:
-<a href="https://www.ruby-lang.org/en/documentation/installation" target="_blank">Installation Guide</a>
+- <a href="https://www.ruby-lang.org/en/documentation/installation" target="_blank">Installation Guide</a>

-Afterwards, `git clone` the repo into your preferred directory.
+Afterwards, `git clone` the repository into your preferred directory.

 This application is designed to run with minimal dependencies for portability.
 The dependencies are as follows:
 - HTTP